maticnetwork/whitepaper/README.md

 ### Matic Deposit Bridge {#mdb}

-The Matic bridge(s) are part of Delegates that listen to the RootContract events on the mainchain and monitor any token/ether transfer events happening to the RootContract.
-The bridge does it using Matic Network’s famous tool named [Dagger](https://github.com/maticnetwork/eth-dagger.js).
-Once the bridge detects a deposit on the main chain they fire a deposit event on the Matic chain and the user’s Matic address is allocated the deposited amount.
+The Matic bridge(s) are part of Delegates(dPoS nodes) that listen to the RootContract events on the mainchain and monitor any token/ether transfer events happening to the RootContract.
+This bridge is using Matic Network’s famous tool named [Dagger](https://github.com/maticnetwork/eth-dagger.js).
+Once the bridge detects a deposit on the mainchain they fire a deposit event on the Matic chain and the user’s Matic address is allocated the deposited amount.

 ### Matic POS Chain {#mposc}